-Bobby learns that the mother he thought he knew has been afflicted with lupus.
+The Fairy and the Wolf: A Story about Lupus By Molly McCabe, Jaime Gault, and Nicole Lawry.
+Illustrated by Lily Pham.
+A Children’s Story about Lupus: Bobby learns that the mother he thought he knew has been afflicted with lupus.
 Follow him on his journey as he meets Lupus the wolf and how Miss Fairy guides him on his path to understanding lupus.
-This is a must-read for any family affected by this debilitating disease.To purchase this book please email us at firstname.lastname@example.org
+This is a must-read for any family affected by this debilitating disease.

 New Author Sheds Positive Light on Living with LupusRELEASE DATE: OCTOBER 21, 2013.
 WORLDWIDE.

 In the book: Lupus: My Constant Companion and Greatest Inspiration, a woman shares her journey of living with Lupus.
 Through gaining an awareness of the disease as well as the triggers at a physical, emotional and spiritual level, she was able to realize that almost every symptom, side effect and medication could be managed (and counteracted in some cases), which enabled her to regain much of the energetic life she once had.
-She provides concrete tools to support self-discovery for the reader to apply to their own life to achieve a sense of balance and become an active decision-maker towards their own well-being:
+She provides concrete tools to support self-discovery for the reader to apply to their own life to achieve a sense of balance and become an active decision-maker towards their own well-being.